 Macedonia is a small country of 2 million people of which only around 3000 are Christians.
 The majority of the population are either Muslim or follow the Orthodox tradition.
 It is a challenging country to work in and there are many spiritual challenges.
 In their time so far Ian and Katie have learned that they really need to battle in prayer for Kingdom breakthrough.

 An important focus for them is on prayer, discipleship and evangelism.
 It is essential in their thinking that local Macedonians are involved with all that they do so that they can build something that will last.
 Along with the Macedonian Christians they do regular evangelism in a number of ways including street mission and ministering at a local drug rehabilitation centre.
 Additionally, they work alongside missionaries from other organisations who work with the Albanian population of Macedonia.
 They are passionate about sharing the gospel wherever they are and are always looking for opportunities to connect with the local community.

 Ian and Katie would love it if you would like to get in touch to find out more or even come out to visit and join in with what they are doing.
-If you would like to find out more please get in touch via the King’s Church website or on the Elim Missions website.
+If you would like to find out more please get in touch using the contact page or through the Elim Missions website.